 The reading specialist at your school

 While you're at it, mention it to your pediatrician for any further advice.
-On top of this list, have your child's eyesight checked with a good pediatric ophthalmologist.
+There are many different physical/emotional factors that can come into play with reading.

 We are in this together!
 Be the cheerleader and the advocate.
 Stand up for your child and don't back down.
 And chin up - you can do this.
 Eventually in his or her own time, your child will hit it out of the park!

 Let me know if this is you in the comments below, okay?
 Let's encourage one another.
 Ask questions.
-Tell us your story, ask questions, or pass on any more advice that works for you!
+Tell us your story, and pass on any more advice that has worked for you!

 Proud Mom of a struggling reader,